Unity-Technologies/ml-agents/docs/Training-LSTM.md

 	memory_size: 256
 ```

-* `use_recurent` is a flag that notifies the PPO or the behavioral
+* `use_recurent` is a flag that notifies the  trainer that you want
-cloning trainer that you want to use a Recurrent Neural Network.
+to use a Recurrent Neural Network.
 * `sequence_length` defines how long the sequences of experiences
 must be while training.
 In order to use a LSTM, training requires
 a sequence of experiences instead of single experiences.